 The vast majority of the men were volunteers, most of them serving in infantry regiments, particularly the Worcestershire Regiment, others in the Artillery, Machine Gun Corps or Yeomanry; most were Privates.
 Others were in the Royal Navy, the Royal Flying Corps the Royal Naval Air Corps and RAF.
 A few had left Wickhamford for a life in Canada and returned with the Canadian Army.
 There is one record here of a woman who served in Queen Mary’s Army Auxiliary Corps.
 Some men went before Military Tribunals and were instructed to enlist or told to join the Volunteer Training Corps for Home Defence.

-So far, details have been found of over 160 people with Wickhamford connections who served in the Great War.
+So far, details have been found of 170 people with Wickhamford connections who served in the Great War.